navidfalah/GMM-EruptionPatterns/README.md

 ## Logging Feature README 📝

-Welcome to the Logging Feature README!
 This document provides an overview of the logging functionality implemented in the project.

 ### Purpose ℹ️